pvtl/voyager-page-blocks/README.md

 This module is designed to give developers the ability to simply implement and customise page blocks as they see fit, allowing ease of use and access to content and structure.

 ## Installation
-1. Run `composer require pvt/voyager-page-blocks` - that's it.
+1. Install `composer require pvtl/voyager-page-blocks`
+2. Run `php artisan voyager-page-blocks:install`

 ## Configuration / Block Setup
 The installation step of the module will do most things for you automatically, creating the page block scaffold, migrations and seeds for your application however the module itself has some pretty important configuration values (located in `app/config/page-blocks.php`) in relation to blocks themselves, so to understand it we'll need to explain things in a bit of detail: